On the distinction between distinguishability of states and witness of non-Markovianity of dynamical maps: Introduction

 Semi-group dynamics is a special case of divisible dynamics where $\Lambda_{(t,\tau)} = \mathcal{E}_{t-\tau}$.
 In general, even if the dynamics $\mathcal{E}_{(t,0)}$ from the initial time to any final time $t$ is CP, the intermediate map may or may not be CP, depending on the system-environment interactions.
 Correspondingly, the divisible dynamics is categorized into CP-divisible and non-CP-divisible.
 Non-CP-divisible dynamics can be P-divisible and non-P-divisible, depending on whether the (non-CP) intermediate map is P or non-P. Non-CP-divisible dynamics is considered non-Markovian based on divisibility \cite{PhysRevLett.105.050403}, while non-P-divisible dynamics is considered a stronger manifestation of non-Markovianity.

 Breuer-Laine-Piilo \cite{PhysRevA.81.062115, PhysRevLett.103.210401} introduced an information-theoretic measure called BLP to understand the memory effect \cite{RevModPhys.88.021002, liu2013photonic}.
-It is based on the distinguishability of two quantum states, as the trace distance measure indicates.
+It is based on the distinguishability of two quantum states, as indicated by the trace distance measure.
 The CP and P processes weaken distinguishability, suggesting a loss of information to the environment.
-Since BLP does not respond to the translation part of the dynamics, a generalized trace distance measure (GBLP) was introduced.
-Here, the increment of generalized trace distance for finite time is identified with non-Markovianity.
-In an attempt to unify the non-Markovianity based on trace distance and divisibility, a theorem in Ref. \cite{PhysRevLett.121.080407} shows that P-divisibility is connected to a trace distance condition, specifically the GBLP condition \cite{PhysRevA.83.052128, PhysRevA.92.042108} rather than the BLP condition.
-This would raise the hope that the GBLP measure should serve as the right indicator of the information flow \cite{PhysRevLett.121.080407, PhysRevA.83.052128, PhysRevA.92.042108}.
-However, here, we argue that it may not be so.
+Since BLP does not respond to the translation part of the dynamics \cite{liu2013nonunital}, a generalized trace distance measure (GBLP) was introduced \cite{PhysRevA.83.052128}.
+Here, the increment of the generalized trace distance for finite time is identified with non-Markovianity.
+In an attempt to unify the non-Markovianity based on trace distance and divisibility, a theorem in Ref. \cite{PhysRevLett.121.080407} shows that P-divisibility is connected to a trace distance condition, specifically the GBLP condition \cite{PhysRevA.83.052128, PhysRevA.92.042108} rather than the BLP condition, i.e., an invertible dynamical map is P-divisible if and only if a monotonic non-increase of GTD distinguishability is observed for any pair of states of the system in question.
+The GBLP condition thus serves as an optimal witness of the non-P-divisibility of a map.
+In related work, Ref. \cite{bylicka2017constructive} shows that for an invertible dynamical map, CP-divisibility is equivalent to a monotonic non-increase of distinguishability for two equiprobable states of the system together with an ancilla, giving an explicit method to construct a pair of such states in the case of a non-CP-divisible map.

+These considerations suggest that the GBLP criterion should be the right indicator of the information flow \cite{PhysRevLett.121.080407, PhysRevA.83.052128, PhysRevA.92.042108}.
+It is worth stressing that the optimality of the GBLP condition as a witness of non-P-divisibility applies to the map as a whole rather than a given pair of states.
+Consider the non-P-divisible qubit dephasing map given by $\rho \xrightarrow{} \mathcal{E}_t(\rho) = \frac{1+\cos^2(\omega t)}{2}\rho + \frac{1-\cos^2(\omega t)}{2}Z\rho Z$.
+The pair of states $\ket{0}, \ket{1}$ remains manifestly invariant and would be unsuitable to witness the non-P-divisibility of the map.
+On the other hand, any pair of distinct states situated at the same polar angle will be swept periodically to an identical point on the $z$-axis before moving apart.
+Thus, the existence of pair(s) of states whose distinguishability doesn't evolve doesn't undermine the non-P-divisibility status of a map.

+Even so, we expect that the concept of distinguishability or information flow must be applicable even at the microscopic level, i.e., at the level of pairs of individual evolving states.
+Any pair of states whose distinguishability manifestly evolves must be witnessed as such by the GTD criterion and vice versa.
+In this context, a tight witness is one that doesn't admit false negatives, i.e., all positive cases of outflow or inflow are identified as such and not flagged as no-flow.
+On the other hand, a faithful witness doesn't admit false positives (only positive cases are indicated as such).
+We may accept a non-tight witness, but an unfaithful witness would merit caution.